Debt Settlement vs. Debt Management—What’s the Difference

 Unlike other options to eliminate debt – such as debt settlement or bankruptcy – many people on a debt management plan find their credit improves as they progress.
 When they complete their plans and pay their credit card debt in full, they can pursue other financial goals, including saving for retirement, purchasing a new vehicle, or even buying a home.
 And because the debt is paid in full, there are no tax implications.

 Borrowers who opt for settlement may not be able to achieve these financial goals because of negative impacts to their credit.
 Lenders may not be willing to give them a second chance for several years or longer.

 Debt settlement, on the other hand, works quite differently.
 It appeals to consumers because it allows them to pay back only a portion of the total debt they owe.
 That comes with consequences, however.

 - To start, debt settlement is offered by for-profit companies, which means their focus isn’t on consumers’ true financial well-being.
-They are incentivized to generate a profit for the company.

 - Consumers who choose debt settlement make regular deposits into a savings account, until there is enough for the debt settlement company to negotiate lump-sum payments.

 - During this process, the debt settlement company may advise the client to stop making payments to their creditors.
 This is a tactic to get them to accept a lesser amount to settle the debt.
 It can have serious negative consequences on a borrower’s long-term financial outlook.

 - Once creditors accept the lump sump payments, accounts are paid off.
 Yet in many cases, the drawbacks can outweigh the short-term relief.

 Allowing accounts to fall behind during negotiations can lead to aggressive collection efforts and cause credit scores to drop significantly.

 Additionally, clients may need to pay taxes on the full amount of the forgiven debt.